 To Cool Down

 Austin is hot a lot more often than not, so we love heading over to Barton Springs or Deep Eddy for a dip.
 Barton Springs is more "iconic Austin" (and has some great people watching!), but is definitely colder.
 Deep Eddy is a bit warmer and is also a concrete pool, so is better for those who don't like algae on the edge of their swimming holes. :) Rent paddle boards, kayaks or canoes at The Rowing Dock for a bit more active fun.
-You can also rent party barges or go float the river if you're looking for more of an all-day bachelorette activity in Austin.
+You can also rent party barges or go float the river if you're looking for more of an all-day bachelorette activity in or just outside of Austin.